 Full course description

-The course will take place over periods 1 & 2 and will involve one lecture per week and a fieldtrip.
+The course will take place over periods 1 & 2 and will involve one tutorial per week and a fieldtrip.
 The number of credits earned after successfully concluding this course is the equivalent of 3 ECTS according to Maastricht University’s guidelines.

 The course has the following objectives:

-- Students will gain introductory knowledge and understanding of a few important philosophical theories that address ‘national culture and identity’ concepts.
+- Students will gain introductory knowledge and understanding of important concepts and categories used to analyse culture and identity.

-- Students will learn to apply concepts (which find their origin and interpretation in theories) to discuss and evaluate relevant Dutch cases in a philosophically satisfactory way.
+- Students will learn to apply these concepts and categories to discuss and evaluate elements of Dutch culture and identity.

-- Students will gain knowledge and understanding of the most ‘distinctive’ features, facts and aspects of what is referred to as ‘the culture and mentality’ of the Dutch.
-These elements come from: Dutch history, Dutch religious thought, Dutch sociological developments, Dutch political theory, Dutch legal and ethical attitudes, Dutch psychological ideas.
+- Students will gain knowledge and understanding of the most ‘distinctive’ features, facts and aspects of what is referred to as ‘the culture and mentality’ of the Dutch, as well as of Dutch history.